yojoe/go-raml/README.md

 	- only generated when the file is not present
 	- struct name = [resource]API

-- routes generator to generate all necessary routes:
+- routes for all necessary routes:
 	- func name = [Resource]InterfaceRoutes

 ## Header

-Code related to request [headers](http://docs.raml.org/specs/1.0/#raml-10-spec-headers) only generated in Client lib.
-All functions has arguments to send any request headers, current client lib will not check the headers against RAML specifications.
+Code related to requests [headers](http://docs.raml.org/specs/1.0/#raml-10-spec-headers) are only generated in the Client lib.
+All functions have arguments to send any request header, the current client lib will not check the headers against the RAML specifications.

-Response headers related code only generated in server in the form of commented code, example:
+Response headers related code is only generated in the server in the form of commented code, example:
 ```
 // uncomment below line to add header
 // w.Header.Set("key","value")